 Metal Gear ZEKE

-Appears in Peace Walker for the PSP and in the HD Collections for the XBOX 360 and PS3.
+Appears in Peace Walker for the PSP.
 After Snake rescued Huey from Hot Coldman, Huey went to work at Mother Base, helping the MSF destroy his own creations on the Peace Walker project.
 To achieve this end, he designed and helped to build a new Metal Gear nicknamed ZEKE.
 Later on in the story, Dr. Strangelove came onboard to help craft its AI.
 When the ZEKE was finished being built, Kaz told Snake that he loaded up Coldman's unused nuclear missiles onto ZEKE because that way MSF would have its own deterrent against any world power planning to destroy them, as well as keep them out of the hands of terrorists or others who could use them for evil.
 By doing this, MSF essentially became a nation unto itself.

 However, shortly after the Peace Walker incident, the Patriots' own Agent Pacifica managed to hijack the finished Metal Gear ZEKE and tried to use it as leverage to force Snake to rejoin the Patriots.
 When he refused, Pacifica armed a nuclear missile and prepared to launch it at the East Coast of the US to paint the MSF as pariahs and see the Mother Base nuked into oblivion in a retaliatory strike.
 Snake and the MSF were then forced to destroy ZEKE, sending it to the bottom of the ocean along with Pacifica.
 However, it is unknown whether or not Pacifica died with it or escaped from the cockpit with scuba gear.